g0v1ndN/tagore-tribute-page/README.md

 <img src="https://github.com/Govind-S-Nair/Tribute-Webpage/blob/main/images/Screenshot%20001.png" alt="Screenshot"/>

 ## MIT License:
 Hello!
-If you're interested in using my code, I'm happy to share it with you under the MIT License.
+If you're interested in using my code, I'm happy to share it with you under the <a href="https://opensource.org/license/mit/">MIT License</a>.
 This license is fairly permissive, which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of my code without restriction, as long as you include the original copyright notice and disclaimer in your own code.
 Additionally, I provide no warranties or guarantees for my code, so you use it at your own risk.
 I hope this helps, and happy coding!